cern-nextgen/wp1.7-coroutine-tests/examples/README.md

 ## stdexec_task

 This example shows usage of `task` coroutine return type from the [stdexec](https://github.com/NVIDIA/stdexec) library.
 The example is similar to the `Gaudi` example, featuring a hierarchy of coroutines representing "algorithms" and "tools".
 The main difference is that the `stdexec::task` return type is used, which provides integration with the `stdexec` execution model.
 Unlike `Gaudi` example the "algorithm" coroutine doesn't have to be manually resumed; instead it is started by submitting it to a `stdexec` scheduler which handles the execution of the coroutine and its nested coroutines.
 A custom sender simulating call to an asynchronous API is also implemented, similar to the one in `Async` example.

+## Alien

+This example demonstrates how multiple coroutine types that know nothing about each other can interoperate in a hierarchy, similar to the `Gaudi` example.
+The "algorithm" coroutine can be directly scheduled, while the other coroutine types can only by awaited by their parent coroutine.
+The hierarchy requires that:
+- each coroutine implements `get_scheduler` method to provide access to its scheduler for its child coroutines
+- `co_await` a child coroutine transfers control to the child coroutine
+- `final_suspend` method in each coroutine resumes its parent coroutine